pnp/PnP-PowerShell/README.md

 |SharePoint 2013|```Install-Module SharePointPnPPowerShell2013```|

 *Notice*: if you install the latest PowerShellGet from Github, you might receive an error message stating
->PackageManagement\Install-Package : The version '2.8.x.x' of the module 'SharePointPnPPowerShellOnline' being installed is not catalog signed.
+>PackageManagement\Install-Package : The version 'x.x.x.x' of the module 'SharePointPnPPowerShellOnline' being installed is not catalog signed.

 In order to install the cmdlets when you get this error specify the -SkipPublisherCheck switch with the Install-Module cmdlet, e.g. ```Install-Module SharePointPnPPowerShellOnline -SkipPublisherCheck -AllowClobber```

+## Setup files ##
+You can download setup files from the [releases](https://github.com/officedev/pnp-powershell/releases) section of the PnP PowerShell repository.
+These files will up be updated on a monthly basis.
+Run the install and restart any open instances of PowerShell to use the cmdlets.

-## Using PowerShell only ##
+## Installation script ##
 This is an alternative for installation on machines that have at least PowerShell v3 installed.
 You can find the version of PowerShell  by opening PowerShell and running ```$PSVersionTable.PSVersion```.
 The value for ```Major``` should be above 3.

-To install the cmdlets you can run the below command which will install PowerShell Package Management and then install the PowerShell Modules from the PowerShell Gallery
+To install the cmdlets you can run the below command which will install PowerShell Package Management and then install the PowerShell Modules from the PowerShell Gallery.

 ```powershell
 Invoke-Expression (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/OfficeDev/PnP-PowerShell/master/Samples/Modules.Install/Install-SharePointPnPPowerShell.ps1')